 If you’re looking to work with a local brand, type the country or the city at the end.
 For example, if you’re from Canada, you might use a phrase like “animation studio in Canada” to find some local business to work with.

 In some other cases, people find relevant studios based on a query that’s related to animation. look at the example below:

-Some studios might not use Search Engine optimization techniques and, thus, might not get shown on the first page.
+Some studios might not use Search Engine Optimization techniques and, thus, might not get shown on the first page.
 Ideally, it would be best if you chose a studio that is good at content marketing.
-For example, you can check if they have a blog section and see if the content is any good.
+For example, you can check if they have a blog section and see if the content’s any good.
 These are some of the basic indicators of an animation studio that might be best to work with since they consist of different teams of marketing and sales professionals.

 2. Use directories to read reviews and testimonials from previous clients

 One thing that makes things easier is to use different directories that list a designated number of animation studios according to different criteria.
 Some of these sites have a specific procedure for reviewing and verifying the studios.
 What’s good about directories is that each animation studio has a specific page that lists all the valuable information for outsourcing.
 You can check all the features of an animation studio like the type of animation, price range, style, services, and portfolio.

 The most important and probably the most helpful is the reviews section where you get the chance to see the overall performance of one animation studio in the words of their customers.
 Using different directories that list studies based on different KPIs and the ability to use filters is a great opportunity for you to find the best animation outsourcing studio.